SuperEar: Eavesdropping on Mobile Voice Calls via Stealthy Acoustic Metamaterials: Methodology

-\cparagraph{Determine the optimal gain range} To achieve the optimal metamaterial design, it is essential to first define the key frequency range for speech enhancement.
-Although the speech frequency range spans from 250 Hz to 4000 Hz, studies have shown that humans can clearly understand speech when the audio frequency band is close to 1000 Hz \cite{voicelistener,catford2001practical}.
-This is because the recognition of vowels is crucial for speech comprehension, and nearly all the first formants (F1 formant) of vowels fall within the range of 250 Hz to 1000 Hz.
-Therefore, we have set the frequency enhancement range for speech to be between 250 Hz and 1000 Hz.
+To design an effective metamaterial system, we first identify the key frequency range for speech enhancement.
+While human speech spans from roughly 250 Hz to 4000 Hz, prior studies show that intelligibility depends most on frequencies below 1000 Hz~\cite{voicelistener,catford2001practical}.
+This is because vowel recognition, which is crucial for comprehension, relies on first formants (F1), which largely fall within 250 - 1000 Hz.
+We therefore target this range for enhancement.